Economy of Ukraine: 2000 to 2014

 Ukraine stabilised by the early 2000s.
 The year 2000 saw the first year of economic growth since Ukraine's independence.
 The economy continued to grow thanks to a 50% growth in exports between 2000 and 2008 – mainly exports from the traditional industries of metals, metallurgy, engineering, chemicals, and food.
 Between 2001 and 2008, metals and chemicals prices boomed because of fast international economic growth, while the price of natural gas imported from Russia remained low.

-Monetization also helped to drive the economic boom Ukraine experienced between 2000 and 2008.
+Monetisation also helped to drive the economic boom Ukraine experienced between 2000 and 2008.
 Attracted in part by relatively high interest-rates, foreign cash was injected into Ukraine's economy and money supply grew rapidly: from 2001 to 2010 broad, money increased at an annual rate of 35%.
 In 2006 and 2007, credit growth averaged 73%.

 An effect of this was that Ukrainian assets began to look like a large economic bubble and high inflation started to damage Ukraine's export competitiveness.
-The ratio of credit to GDP grew extremely fast – from 7 to almost 80 percent over just several years.
+The ratio of credit to GDP grew extremely fast – from 7% to almost 80% over just several years.
 From 2000 to 2007, Ukraine's real growth averaged 7.4%.
 This growth was driven by domestic demand: orientation toward consumption, other structural change, and financial development.

 Domestic demand grew in constant prices by almost 15% annually.
 It was supported by expansionary—procyclical—fiscal policy.
-Ukraine benefited from very low labor costs, slightly lower tariffs, and high prices of its main export goods, but at the same time faced notably higher non-tariff barriers.
+Ukraine benefited from very low labour costs, slightly lower tariffs, and high prices of its main export goods, but at the same time faced notably higher non-tariff barriers.
 Russia has not charged Ukraine below-world-market prices for natural gas since the end of 2008.
 This led to various Russia–Ukraine gas disputes.